 My plan is to arrive at Valero’s gas station on Barstow Road sharply at 10am.
 Danny Griego and Joshua, Hanna, and their dad, David Alexander plan to meet me.
 They agreed to join me for a Veterans Day motorcycle ride to the Barstow cemetery for the annual celebrations.
 In years past, there have been fifty or so bikers, and today there are five of us.
 Two Yamaha’s, one Honda, and one cool 1965 Triumph Bonneville, custom hardtail.

 Our ride, down Barstow Road then onto Main Street and down 1st street is historic.
 The five of us ride together; I call this our Freedom Ride.
 There is one veteran among us ~ David served in the Marine Corps who celebrated their 241st birthday the day before.
 As we arrive at the cemetery, we see other family members who have come to celebrate Veterans Day.

 |Susan Aguayo and grandson Tristan Aguayo who's dad, grandfather, and great grandfather are veterans!|

-I lean over to my sisters and whisper ~ “Do you know why we have these ceremonies on the 11th month, on the 11th day, at the 11th hour?”
+I lean over to my sisters and whisper: “Do you know why we have these ceremonies on the 11th month, on the 11th day, at the 11th hour?”
 Their eyes tell me that they do not know.
-I whisper “World War I officially ended.”
-A few years ago, we added the 11th year, to the 11th month, and the 11th day, the 11th minute and the 11th second.
+I whisper, “World War I officially ended at that precise time.”
+A few years ago, we added the 11th year, to the 11th month, and the 11th day, the 11th minute, and the 11th second.
 It was a historic monument.
-An Air Force jet flew over at that precise time and the roar took my breath away.
+An Air Force jet flew over at that exact time and the roar took my breath away.

 These celebrations take place all across America and this is the spot I choose to be on the eleventh day of November.
 The Army soldier playing taps is amazing and the twenty-one-gun salute put an exclamation point on her notes.